American Just Added 15 New Routes for 2026. Some Make Zero Sense.

 The Bottom Line

 For travelers, more options mean more convenience.
-For American, strategic growth builds the network effects that make hub-and-spoke carriers valuable.
+For American, strategic growth builds the network effects that make hub-and-spoke carriers valuable in the first place.

 Watch for more announcements as American defines its 2026 network.
-The A321XLR in particular opens possibilities that were unimaginable just two years ago.
+The A321XLR in particular opens possibilities that were unimaginable just two years ago – and that’s genuinely exciting to watch unfold.

 Jason Michael